thuminhle59/Airbnb-Analysis/README.md

 3. What are the price range of the 3 location, are there any relationship between the price and rating, room type or room facilities
 4. What is the main rating score for each of the top 3 locations?
 What and how every rating criterion performs itself in the dataset?
 How is the comparison among the top 3?

-Finally, which location is the best in general when considering all 4 aspects?
+Finally, which location is the best when considering all 4 aspects in general?

 ### 2. Data Pre-processing
 1. Removing unwanted data